Medical Student Education

 Basic and Clinical Research

-Also contributing to the academic environment is the variety of research being conducted at Winthrop.
-M.D. and Ph.D. investigators in laboratories throughout the hospital work on projects supported through organizations such as the National Institutes of Health, the Arthritis Foundation, Pfizer, Inc., Robert Wood Johnson Foundation, and the Ambulatory Pediatric Association.
+In February, 2015, Winthrop proudly opened a 95,000 square foot Research and Academic Pavilion.
+Within this state- of-the-art center there are multi use classrooms and lecture halls with the most current audio visual support, a Simulation Center with full capability of recording and utilizing encounters with standardized patients, three floors of Basic Science Research Laboratories, and a clinical research center.
+The variety of research being conducted at Winthrop involves M.D. and Ph.D. investigators in laboratories working on projects supported through organizations such as the National Institutes of Health, the Arthritis Foundation, Pfizer, Inc., Robert Wood Johnson Foundation, and the Ambulatory Pediatric Association.
 Many of these projects benefit from the participation of medical students and members of the house staff.

 Opportunities for Education

-Winthrop, as a major teaching affiliate of the SUNY at Stony Brook School of Medicine, provides learning opportunities at both the pre- and post- M.D. levels.
+Winthrop, as the regional clinical campus for the SUNY at Stony Brook School of Medicine, provides learning opportunities at both the pre- and post- M.D. levels.

-Winthrop is a training site for Stony Brook medical students in each of their four years of education, housestaff are an integral part of student teaching, and Winthrop faculty and residents hold Stony Brook faculty appointments.
+Winthrop is a training site for Stony Brook medical students in each of their four years of education, with its primary role as the clinical campus for training third and fourth year medical students who choose Winthrop through a lottery.
+Residents in all of the major clinical disciplines are an integral part of student teaching and Winthrop faculty and residents hold Stony Brook faculty appointments.

-There are ample facilities for medical education, among them a lecture hall equipped with an audience response system and teleconferencing, and a sophisticated cardiology auscultation system.
-Renovated nursing units provide housestaff the ability to engage in bedside learning in aesthetically pleasing environments with patient care information available in technologically advanced modalities.
+The clinical facilities have been renovated to provide medical students and house staff the ability to engage in bedside learning in aesthetically pleasing environments with patient care information available in technologically advanced modalities.
 Dissemination of curriculum and faculty evaluations are done via an online database to ensure that learning objectives and constructive feedback are available in a timely fashion to promote professional growth and development.